-303. HOUSE PLANNING AND FURNISHING.-A study of principles of house planning and construction, the application of principles of design and color in home furnishings, a study of period furnishings, a study of costs.
+303. HOUSE PLANNING AND FURNISHING.-A study of principles of house planning and construction with emphasis on current trends in housing; the application of principles of design and color in home furnishings.

 Two class periods and one three-hour laboratory period a week.
+A field trip is required.
 Credit, three semester hours.